klenwell/pinprick/README.md

-# Pinbulletin
+# Pinprick

-A script to interact with tatwell Pinboard account using API.
+Python script to interact with Pinboard account using API and automate delivery of email with random links.